 --Build a new bridge connecting Osborne Drive East to Eastside Boulevard for $13 million.

 Stutte also told Local4 that money from the Hastings city 1/2 cent sales tax can't be used because of the way ballot language was written when citizens approved it.
 That means that the cost of viaduct repairs would have to come from city property tax revenue.

 Stutte also said the city is already committed to the 42nd street paving project and upgrades to Highway Six West and East.
 The combined cost of those three projects will be around $10 million.

-At it's November 25 meeting the city council will vote on a resolution declaring the existing viaduct a public safety matter due to its deterioration.
+the city council will vote on a resolution declaring the existing viaduct a public safety matter due to its deterioration.
 If the council approves that resolution, they will consider the various options at the December 9 meeting.